 Industrial Technology majors may find experiential opportunities or employment in a number of areas depending on your skills, abilities and experience.
 Career-related internships and co-op placements are a great avenue to establishing yourself as a qualified candidate for full-time, professional-level career opportunities after graduation.

 The following list of employers and job titles shows opportunities where the employer was specifically looking for industrial technology majors.
 This list is meant to be a resource for further career-related investigation and DOES NOT REFLECT current openings.
-To look for current openings, please visit Central Connections, CCSU's online job, internship, and co-op database, on the Career Success Center website here.
+To look for current openings, please visit College Central Network, CCSU's online job, internship, and co-op database, on the Career Success Center website here.

 Aetna, Inc. - Website Coordinator, Learning Services Assistant Co-op, Information Systems Leadership